free shipping on orders over $50

 If you claim your dummy cameras are real, you could face fraud charges.
 To make sure you follow the rules and avoid legal problems, look up your local laws and think about talking to a lawyer.

-If you dig deeper, you'll find that these laws can be tricky and have lots of details.
+If you dig deeper, you’ll find peace of mind AND that these laws can be tricky and have lots of details.

 Key Takeaways